akiym/WWW-FC2Video-Download/README.md

 # DESCRIPTION

-WWW::FC2Video::Download is wonderful!
+WWW::FC2Video::Download is a module to download video files from video.fc2.com.

 # METHODS

 - new(\[%args\])

-    Create a instance of WWW::FC2Video::Download.
+    Create an instance of WWW::FC2Video::Download.

 - download($upid, \[@args\])